-Another possibility is to give students a model and have the students discuss what assumptions are made in the model.
-One Lunch problem solution might include one medium orange, apple, or pear.
+In addition to developing their own assumptions, modelers can benefit by analyzing models developed by others and identifying the assumptions made in that model.
+For example, one Lunch problem solution might include one medium orange, apple, or pear.
 Students could surmise that the model assumes each lunch must include a serving of fruit and these fruit travel well or are commonly liked.
-Poking to see what assumptions seem to underlie a model provides a way to see assumptions functioning in the context of a model even before students are ready to generate models themselves.
+Probing to see what assumptions seem to underlie a model provides a way to see assumptions functioning in the context of a model even before students are ready to generate models themselves.
+This type of exercise builds familiarity with the idea of assumptions.
 Taking this exercise one step further, student could think about how the model and its solutions might change if different assumptions had been made.
-What happens if we assume the total cost of the items we pack has to be less than \$5, and then change it to less than \$3?
+What happens if we assume the total cost of the items we pack has to be less than \$5, and then we change it to less than \$3?
 Later, this analysis of the assumptions will be important when students take a critical look at their own models and solutions.